CoderTaegyeong/ToDoList/README.md

 # ToDoList
 Original source: https://codewithawa.com/posts/to-do-list-application-using-php-and-mysql-database
 I made this to improve my PHP and MySQL skills and knowledge.
 I'll make further changes to make it more convenient.
-This project has a problem.
-I can't delete my tasks at all.
-I'll fix the problem soon.
+Now it deletes the whole list when I press a delete button.
+I have to make it to delete tasks individually.